WaveDemure/skiomox/README.md

 **Installation**

-While in skiovox instead of using the un-moxxed version use this one
+While in skiovox instead of using the un-moxxed (un-modded) version use this one

 This extension: